joydeepsarkar99/Search_Engine/README.md

-# Search_Engine
- Experience the ultimate search journey with my fully functional DFS-driven search engine "QUEST", revolutionizing the way you explore the web.🚀
+Experience the ultimate search journey with my fully functional DFS-driven search engine "GLANCE", revolutionizing the way you explore the web.🚀

 ➡️ A search engine is a powerful tool that enables users to find information and other content on the internet.
 In this project, we aim to build a simple search engine from scratch and gain a deeper understanding of how it functions behind the scenes.
 The search engine will utilize Term Frequencies (TFs) in its web crawling process using indexer, enabling efficient data retrieval.